Where History & Headlines Collide: 36 Best Things to Do in Marietta Ohio

 Part of the Underground Railroad

-Although Marietta and Washington County had a small part in the Underground Railroad, local activists were reliable conductors from 1795.
+Although Marietta and Washington County had a small part in the Underground Railroad, local activists were reliable conductors beginning in 1795.
 They used the Muskingum River as a major byway in the 1800s.

 It’s possible to see some of the Underground Railroad sites or visit the Belpre Historical Society’s permanent exhibit.